pro-utkarshM/KEMU/README.md

 ## Requirements

-- **CodePlanet Server**: You can follow along with this project using a Linux server setup available on the CodePlanet platform (tier one membership required).
 - **Bash Build System**: This project leverages the `Bash.bs` build system to generate base C files.
 Download it from the [Doctor Birch Repo](https://repo.doctorbirch.com/).
 - **BirchUtils**: Essential utilities and macros, available in the same repository.